yoyooyooo/gitlab-mcp-server/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Contributors

+Thanks to all the contributors who have helped improve this project:

+- [thomasleveil](https://github.com/thomasleveil) - Implemented GitLab member listing functionality for projects and groups

 ## NPM Package

 This package is available on npm: